 Gusto’s state tax registration service does not contain tax, legal, financial, or HR advice.
 Since rules and regulations change over time and can vary by location, consult a lawyer, HR expert, or accountant for specific guidance.

-Q: My company is a nonprofit and I'm unable to enter 0% in the responsible party section, what do I do?
+Q: My company is a nonprofit—why can't I enter 0% in the responsible party section, or add a commercial owner?

 A: Some states have a 1% minimum for the responsible party ownership percentage.
 Those states are: ID, KS, MN, OH, SC, DC, DE, MD, NJ, NY, and RI.
+Registration orders will need to be placed directly through CorpNet, outside of Gusto, or you'll need to register directly with the agency yourself.

 Click the dropdowns below to learn how to register with the state agency.

-Check out this video tutorial for registration guidance: enroll as an employer in e-Services for Business (YouTube).
+Check out this video tutorial for registration guidance: Enroll as an employer in e-Services for Business (YouTube).

 To view the status of your request/registration, log in to e-Services for Business.
 If you have any questions, contact the agency directly.